My Darling, My Hamburger: Plot summary

-As part one begins, the reader meets the story's protagonist, Maggie Tobin, who is walking through the school auditorium with her best friend, Liz Carstensen.
+As part one begins, the reader meets the story's protagonist, a quiet and rather plain-looking girl named Maggie Tobin, who is walking through the school auditorium with her sophisticated, gorgeous best friend, Liz Carstensen.
 The two settle down into their seats while Pierre Jefferson, the grade president, begins to speak.
-During the assembly, Maggie points out Sean Collins, the young gentleman whom Liz is currently seeing.
+During the assembly, Maggie points out Sean Collins, the handsome young gentleman whom Liz is currently seeing.
 Next to Sean is a rather gawky-looking guy by the name of Dennis Holowitz.
 Maggie thinks Dennis looks dorky but eventually agrees to go on a date with him, Liz, and Sean.
 The date is a disaster, as Maggie hates both the movie and her companion.
 Despite this, Maggie agrees to go on another date with Dennis.
 While on this double date, Liz and Sean travel down to the ocean to spend some intimate time together.
 Just as everything is becoming “heated up,” Liz backs away.
 It becomes apparent that the two constantly fight over sexual matters.
 Back in the car, Dennis moves closer and closer to Maggie, eventually beginning to make out with her.
 In order to prevent the situation from heating up any further, a panicked Maggie recommends that the two go and get a hamburger.

 Not too long after their second date, Maggie is compelled to break off a date with Dennis because Liz and Sean are in a fight.
 That night, Maggie and Liz set out for the Red Pub Inn.
 On the way, they are given a lift by Rod Gittens, an older boy with dashingly good looks but a very poor reputation.
 While at the Red Pub Inn, Liz writes Sean a letter on the back of a place setting.
 She declares her love for him and speaks of how she needs him in her life.
 The letter is dropped off in Sean's mailbox and Liz waits for a response.
 When Liz does not hear back from Sean, she decides to go to the winter dance with Rod Gittens.
 While at the dance, it becomes apparent that Liz is using Rod to try to get back at Sean for not responding to her letter.
 By the end of the night, Rod has Liz in a room alone, ready to rape her.
 The quick work of Maggie saves Liz from catastrophe as Sean is alerted about Rod and rushes over to the dance.
 Liz learns that Sean never received her letter, and the two leave the dance together.